devmatic/laravel-instantclick/README.md

 This package provides a middleware that can return the response that this plugin expects.

+## Overview
+// TODO

-## Installation
+## Installation & Usage

-You can install the package via composer:
+- You can install the package via composer:
 ``` bash
 $ composer require diaafares/laravel-instantclick
 ```

-Next you must add the `\DiaaFares\InstantClick\Middleware\FilterIfInstantClick`-middleware to the kernel.
+- Next you must add the `\DiaaFares\InstantClick\Middleware\FilterIfInstantClick`-middleware to the kernel.
 ```php
 // app/Http/Kernel.php